danskernesdigitalebibliotek/agency-auth-bundle/README.md

 ### Psalm static analysis

-Where using [Psalm](https://psalm.dev/) for static analysis.
+We are using [Psalm](https://psalm.dev/) for static analysis.
 To run psalm do

 ```shell